 As we discussed in the previous article, intervention and spillover are already occurring—thus we determined the likelihood of three partition scenarios occurring in the midst of intervention and spillover was highly unlikely.
-In this article, we shall discuss the organization, indicators, and likelihood of the various spillover scenarios occurring both in the event of partition … Continue reading Evaluating Likelihoods for Libya – Scenario 2 Increased Spillover and Partition
+In this article, we shall discuss the organization, indicators, and likelihood of the various spillover scenarios occurring both in the event of partition and without partition. … Continue reading Evaluating Likelihoods for Libya – Scenario 2 Increased Spillover and Partition

 The Popular Republic of China (PRC) is building a naval base in Djibouti, which should be completed during 2017, alongside the already existing French and American military naval bases (“China’s base in Djibouti means more than an attribute of “global power”, Sputnik, 7/12/2016).
 This move is a crucial global development for China, … Continue reading The Chinese New Silk Road in East Africa

 In our previous article, we detailed a partition scenario where Libya splits into independent states along tribal and provincial lines, as well as a north-south axis, and in the one before, we focused on various possible spill over.
 This article focuses on a combination of the two cases, partition and spill over scenarios. … Continue reading Scenarios for the Future of Libya – Sc 2.4 Partition and Spill Over

 This article is the first of our series focusing on scenarios depicting the range of spillover that could stem from the Libyan war.
 In our previous article, we concluded the scenarios for international intervention in light of a fragmenting unity government.
 In this article, we shall focus on scenarios related to conflict spillover in only one direction (towards Europe), … Continue reading Libyan War Spills Over to Europe, Algeria, and Niger – Sc 2.2 (1) – Scenarios for the Future of Libya

 The Islamic State’s actions are continuing globally, unfortunately illustrating the points made previously in “A Global Theatre of War” (23 Nov 2015), with the San Bernardino attacks in the U.S. on 2 December 2015 (BBC News, 7 Dec 2015) and the stabbing of three people in the tube station in London on 5 December 2015 (e.g. … Continue reading At War against a Global Islamic State – Facing a Strategic Trap in Somalia?

 “It was like the wild west out there”.
 This comment was not made by a soldier after fighting in the streets of Bagdad, or by a police officer coming back from a difficult raid in a dangerous favela in Rio.
-No, it was made by Peter deMenocal, a marine geologist of … Continue reading Somali Piracy: a Model for Tomorrow’s Life in the Anthropocene?
+No, it was made by Peter deMenocal, … Continue reading Somali Piracy: a Model for Tomorrow’s Life in the Anthropocene?